-If you’re on the hunt for a fakeaway, then give this vegetable chow mein a go!
+If you’re on the hunt for a fakeaway, then give this vegetarian chow mein with mushrooms, mange tout, pak choi and bean sprouts a go!
 Ready in just 10 minutes – faster than it takes to order a takeaway – and absolutely delicious too.

 This is a seriously simple little stir fry dish.
 With a handful of vegetables and a sauce made from just soy sauce, vinegar and sugar, it’s easy peasy to make but still packs a flavour punch.